python-rapidjson/python-rapidjson/README.rst

 Here are things in the standard ``json`` library supports that we have decided not to support:

-* ``separators`` argument.
+``separators`` argument
   This is mostly used for pretty printing and not supported by ``RapidJSON`` so it isn't a high priority.
 We do support ``indent`` kwarg that would get you nice looking JSON anyways.

-* Coercing keys when dumping. ``json`` will turn ``True`` into ``'True'`` if you dump it out but when you load it back in it'll still be a string.
-We want the dump and load to return the exact same objects so we have decided not to do this coercing.
+Coercing keys when dumping
+  ``json`` will turn ``True`` into ``'True'`` if you dump it out but when you load it back in it'll still be a string.
+We want the dump and load to return the exact same objects so we have decided not to do this coercion.

 .. _RapidJSON: https://github.com/miloyip/rapidjson